olafollgaard/makeArduino/README.md

 ### `TARGET_SYSTEM` = `pro_trinket_5v`
 1. Plug trinket into the USB port
-2. Press reset button on the board (I have not found out how to auto-reset)
+2. Press reset button on the trinket (I have not figured out how to auto-reset)
 3. `make upload`

 ### `TARGET_SYSTEM` = `tiny_84` or `tiny_85`